kittykatattack/learningPixi/README.md

 the treasure, “You Won!” is displayed.
 Although it’s a basic prototype, Treasure Hunter contains most of the elements you’ll find in much bigger games: texture atlas graphics, interactivity, collision, and multiple game scenes.
-Let’s go on a tour at how the game was put together so that you can use it as a starting point for one of your own games.
+Let’s go on a tour of how the game was put together so that you can use it as a starting point for one of your own games.

 ### The code structure